swetharajan7/StellarRec/README.md

-✨ StellarRec is an AI-powered platform that transforms the college application journey for both students and recommenders.
-It helps students discover best-fit universities, craft stronger essays, and track every deadline in one place.
-For recommenders, StellarRec simplifies the process with smart letter templates, collaboration tools, and streamlined submissions
-.

-🚀 Unlike other tools, StellarRec is a complete end-to-end solution—from AI-driven university matching to essay feedback, recommendation management, and real-time analytics.
-With a secure, scalable design, it’s built to reduce stress, improve acceptance rates, and make the application process more accessible and transparent
-.
+One upload, Unlimited reach.

+StellarRec is a productivity and workflow tool designed to save time, reduce friction, and simplify the college application experience.
+With AI-powered support, student recommendations become streamlined and smart—allowing recommenders to manage letters for multiple universities and applicants without redundancy.
+By centralizing the process, StellarRec not only saves valuable time for students and mentors but also reduces stress, improves acceptance rates, and makes the entire application journey more accessible and transparent.